Calculating the power spectrum in stochastic inflation by Monte Carlo simulation and least squares curve fitting: Summary

 \section{Summary}

 In this paper, we proposed novel algorithms to calculate the inflationary curvature perturbation power spectrum $\mathcal{P}_\zeta$ in the stochastic-$\delta \calN$ formalism.
 To deal with multi-field inflation models, some kind of numerical approach is desired, but existing Monte Carlo-based methods are computationally demanding due to their nested structure.
 Our proposal makes improvements twofold.
 First, we avoid nested Monte Carlo simulation by taking an estimator \eqref{eq:delNSqEstimator} of $\left\langle \delta \mathcal{N}_{\mathbf{X}}^2 \right\rangle$, which can be calculated by generating just two branches from each path.
 This largely reduces the number of paths generated in the simulation.
 Second, we incorporate least squares curve fitting into this Monte Carlo-based method: we perform fitting of a certain parametric function to data sampled in Monte Carlo path generation.
-Then, our method does not need to estimate $\mathcal{P}_\zeta$ at a finite number $n_{\rm PS}$ of scales, and its computational cost is not proportional to $n_{\rm PS}$.
+Then, our method, MCLSFit, does not need to estimate $\mathcal{P}_\zeta$ at a finite number $n_{\rm PS}$ of scales, and its computational cost is not proportional to $n_{\rm PS}$.
 Rather, our method produces an approximating function of $\mathcal{P}_\zeta$ over a range of scales with a reduced computational cost.
 We also conduct numerical demonstrations of our method in some inflation models.
 The results imply that, although the choice of fitting function can be an issue, especially when $\mathcal{P}_\zeta$ has a complicated shape, our method works in various cases, including hybrid inflation.
+We also present a supporting method, MCBinAve, based on binning and averaging the samples of the estimator \eqref{eq:delNSqEstimator}, which can be used to check the fitting accuracy and get suggestions for the form of the fitting function.
+For example, if it is implied that $\mathcal{P}_\zeta$ has a single peak, the logistic function with a polynomial inside may be a good choice, and if no clear structure is implied, the exponential with a polynomial inside is a simple choice.

 Although we take only the power spectrum as a target in this paper, it would be interesting to extend our method to calculating higher-order statistics.
 For example, since

 holds, where $\mathcal{N}_{\mathbf{X}}^{(1,2,3)}$ are e-folds of three independent paths starting from the point $\mathbf{X}$, we have an estimator of $\left\langle \delta \mathcal{N}_{\mathbf{X}}^3\right\rangle$ that can be calculated via generating just three branches.
 If we could find some formula like Eq.~\eqref{eq:PSAndo} that connects $\left\langle \delta \mathcal{N}_{\mathbf{X}}^3 \right\rangle$ to the bispectrum of the curvature perturbation, we could build a similar method for the bispectrum.
 We will consider such a possibility in future work.